Legs from Here to Homeworld

 "Legs from Here to Homeworld" is the 25th episode of the fifth season of the American animated television series Steven Universe, and the 153rd episode of the series overall.
-It was directed by Kat Morris and Liz Artinian and written and storyboarded by Amber Cragg, Hilary Florido, and Tom Herpich, from a story by Morris, Matt Burnett, Ben Levin, Joe Johnston, and series creator and executive producer Rebecca Sugar.
+It was directed by Kat Morris and Liz Artinian and written and storyboarded by Danny Kilgore, Hilary Florido, and Tom Herpich, from a story by Morris, Matt Burnett, Ben Levin, Joe Johnston, and series creator and executive producer Rebecca Sugar.
 It premiered at the Steven Universe panel at San Diego Comic-Con on July 21, 2018, before being released on the Cartoon Network app and website the following day; it was broadcast on television on December 17, 2018.

 Following up on the events of the previous episode "Reunited", "Legs from Here to Homeworld" sees the Diamonds take Steven and the Crystal Gems back to Homeworld to seek help to cure all corrupted Gems on Earth.
 The episode ends with the introduction of White Diamond, a character theorized about for years by the fans; although she had been hinted at since early in the show's run and her hand could briefly be seen in a flashback in "Your Mother and Mine" earlier in season five, her existence and name had never been officially confirmed prior to the episode, and she was regarded as one of the biggest mysteries of the series.

 The episode received acclaim from critics, who praised White Diamond's reveal, design, and interaction with Steven, as well as Christine Ebersole's performance as the character; many felt that White Diamond's introduction immediately established her as an impactful and intriguing character, with several reviewers calling her "terrifying".